Skip to main content

 Here,

 • https://v2.archive.subsquid.io/network/fuel-testnet is the address for the public SQD Network gateway for Fuel testnet.
-Check out SQD Networks reference pages for lists of public gateways for all supported networks.
+Check out the exhaustive public gateways list.

 • The argument of addReceipt() is a set of filters that tells the processor to retrieve all receipts of type LOG.